 The Hong Kong University of Science and Technology (HKUST) was founded in 1991, with a mission to promote the advancement of society by creating new knowledge and nurturing global leaders and innovators.
-We have achieved a strong global reputation and shot up in global rankings (30th, QS Top University Rankings 2018) with record breaking speed.
+We have achieved a strong global reputation and shot up in global rankings (1st, THE Young University Rankings 2018; 37th, QS Top University Rankings 2018) with record breaking speed.

-HKUST is a university with five Schools enrolling around 14,200 students, of which over 9,300 are undergraduates.
-The Schools of Science, Engineering, Business and Management, and Humanities and Social Science offer undergraduate, postgraduate and doctoral programs.
+HKUST is a university with five Schools enrolling around 14,800 students, of which over 9,700 are undergraduates.
+The Schools of Science, Engineering, Business and Management, and Humanities and Social Science, together with the Interdisciplinary Programs Office, offer undergraduate, postgraduate and doctoral programs.